 It really is a jungle out there.
 Or at least it is for hoteliers discovering and embracing the restorative powers of nature.
-If luxury once meant keeping out the natural world in favour of around-the-clock air-conditioning and other manmade amenities, these days resort designers understand how to leverage the environment’s holistic pleasures – even if it means a few of the jungle’s littlest critters might crawl in.
-Here are just some of the standouts.
+If luxury once meant keeping out the natural world in favour of around-the-clock air-conditioning and other manmade amenities, these days resort designers understand how to leverage the environment’s holistic pleasures – even if it means a few little critters might crawl in.
+Here are some of the standout jungle hotel properties across the region.

 Hoshinoya Bali, Indonesia